Xatiko540/base-Easy-game/README.md

 the logic of a binary matrix with 1 million participants and 1 billion cells </h2>

+<h3 align="center">Implementation of the project as a proof of the theory of large numbers and the percentage of winnings, describing the real numbers of winnings </h3>

 ## Projects that inspired this project